Select Language

 The authors conducted audiobook speech synthesis evaluations using models trained on J-MAC.
 Key findings include:

-• Model Improvement Generalizes: Enhancements to the synthesis architecture improved the naturalness of output speech across different speakers in the corpus.
+• Method Generalization: Improvements in the underlying synthesis method (e.g., better acoustic models) enhanced the naturalness of synthetic speech across all speakers in the corpus.

-• Entangled Factors: The perceived naturalness was strongly influenced by a complex interaction between the synthesis method, the speaker's voice characteristics, and the content of the book itself.
+• Entangled Factors: The naturalness of the synthesized audiobook speech was strongly influenced by a complex interaction between the synthesis method, the target speaker's voice characteristics, and the specific book/content being synthesized.
 Disentangling these factors remains a challenge.

 5. Key Insights & Discussion